 Each applicant will have a solution that best fits them; which solution that is for you will depend on your own financial situation.
 Finding a student loan term length with monthly payments you can afford — while accumulating the lowest possible total payments — is key to having a handle on your loan payments, maintaining a strong credit history, and keeping as little student loan-induced stress as possible in your life.

-Have you come across any other phrases about student loans that need some clarity, or are you curious how other aspects of a loan could impact you?
+Have you come across any other phrases about student financing that need some clarity, or are you curious how other aspects besides student loan term lengths could impact you?
 Check out our post below for more definitions, and feel free to contact Climb Credit to chat with a team member!